Nigerian nationalism: History

+The Nigerian Youth Movement was the first genuine nationalist organization founded in Lagos in 1934 at Stanley Orogun by Professor Eyo Ita as the founding father and many others including Samuel L. Akintola, Chief Shonibare, and Chief Bode.
 Herbert Macaulay became a very public figure in Nigeria, and on 24 June 1923 he founded the Nigerian National Democratic Party (NNDP), the first Nigerian political party.
 The NNDP won all the seats in the elections of 1923, 1928 and 1933.
 In the 1930s, Macaulay took part in organizing Nigerian nationalist militant attacks on the British colonial government in Nigeria.
-The Nigerian Youth Movement (NYM) founded in 1933 by Professor Eyo Ita was joined in 1936 by Nnamdi Azikiwe that sought support from all Nigerians regardless of cultural background, and quickly grew to be a powerful political movement.
-In 1944, Macaulay and NYM leader Azikiwe agreed to form the National Council of Nigeria and the Cameroons (NCNC) (a part of Cameroon was incorporated into the British colony of Nigeria).
+The Nigerian Youth Movement (NYM) founded in 1933 by Professor Eyo Ita.
+In 1936, Nnamdi Azikiwe joined the movement that sought support from all Nigerians regardless of cultural background, and quickly grew to be a powerful political movement.
+In 1944, Macaulay and NYM leaders Azikiwe and Professor Eyo Ita agreed to form the National Council of Nigeria and the Cameroons (NCNC) (a part of Cameroon was incorporated into the British colony of Nigeria).
 Azikiwe increasingly became the dominant Nigerian nationalist leader, he supported pan-Africanism and a pan-Nigerian based nationalist movement.
+Later on, Professor Eyo Ita left NCNC to form Nigerian Independence Party, (NIP), which was one of the three Nigerian political parties (including NNDP and NCNC) that represented Nigeria in London to negotiate Nigerian independence.

 Nigerian nationalism radicalized and grew in popularity and power in the post-World War II period when Nigeria faced undesirable political and economic conditions under British rule.
 The most prominent agitators for nationalism were Nigerian ex-soldiers who were veterans of World War II who had fought alongside British forces in the Middle East, Morocco, and Burma; another important movement that aided nationalism were trade union leaders.
 In 1945, a national general strike was organized by Michael Imoudu who along with other trade union figures became prominent nationalists.